theflaknine/ImageToMSFSKTX2/README.md

 ### Decal textures
 *Used to apply details like labels and insignia on top of the base (albedo) texture.
 Currently, this uses the same flags as Albedo.*
 - BitmapSlot String: MTL_BITMAP_DECAL0
-- UserFlags: QUALITYHIGH
+- UserFlags: QUALITYHIGH (starting with v0.14, this flag can be modified in the settings page)
-- ForceNoAlpha: FALSE
+- ForceNoAlpha: FALSE (starting with v0.14, this flag can be modified in the settings page)

 # Donations
 This script is of course free, and there's no expectation for any donations whatsoever.
 However I have spent countless hours making this script as user-friendly as I can, so it can be shared with the community; so if you do want to offer a "thank you" via a small contribution to my [Buy Me A Coffee page](https://buymeacoffee.com/flaknine) then I'd be incredibly grateful!